 The concept of self-driving cars has been around since the 1920s.
-Houdina Radio Control designed a radio-controlled car capable of navigating New York City streets in 1925.
-In the 1930s, Norman Bel Geddes proposed radio-controlled cars powered via electromagnetic fields contained in the roads as an alternative to human drivers.
+In fact, Houdina Radio Control designed a radio-controlled car capable of navigating New York City streets in 1925.
+Norman Bel Geddes proposed radio-controlled cars powered via electromagnetic fields contained in the roads as an alternative to human drivers back in the 1930s.

 The military developed self-driving vehicles during the early 2000s, and companies like BMW and Google started testing driverless vehicles between 2005 and 2009.
 Since several American states allowed autonomous vehicle testing in 2012-2013, the demand for eventual driverless cars has continued to grow.
 Companies like Tesla have led the way in making the innovations that make self-driving cars work more effectively accessible.

 Self-driving cars have a couple of applications that show promise for future use.
-One application that many see as potentially being in use in the future is automated buses, taxis, and rideshares.
-Another potential usage is in the transit industry, including last-mile delivery.
+One application that many see as potentially being of use in the future is automated buses, taxis, and rideshares.
+Another potential usage is in the transit industry, including last-minute delivery.